 Disability by association arises when the employer believes that an employee may develop the disability of another.
 For example, the employer may fear that employee is likely to develop the disability of one of the employee’s blood relatives that has a disabling ailment with a genetic component.
 Or the employer may fear that a homosexual employee may become infected by with the HIV of a companion.

 Employers may also believe that an employee will become somewhat inattentive at work because his or her loved one has a disability that requires extra attention that will decrease the employee’s productivity.
 The law does not permit corporate productivity to interfere with employee rights.

 The examples provided by Rope are only an illustrative, rather than an exhaustive, list of the kinds of circumstances that create associational disability discrimination.
 As long as the disability was a substantial factor in causing the employee’s harm, associational discrimination could be found.

 While this is a seldom-litigated cause of action, it is important for employees to know their rights — especially those employees who care for disabled family members.
 Employers should also be aware of this nuance of the law to avoid inadvertently violating the rights of an employee.

 Daniel Thompson is a civil litigation attorney practicing employment law in Temecula and Hemet, California.
 Davis & Wojcik APLC, a Southern California based law firm with offices located in Temecula and Hemet.
+He is also the author of Land of Liability: A Guide for California Employers.
 Mr. Thompson can be reached at (951) 652-9000.